thedod/glitch-go-fish/README.md

 ### How to Play

 #### Players vs Spectators
-* When you choose a nickname and enter the game, you draw 4 cards form the pile and become a *player*.
+* When you choose a nickname and enter the game, you draw 4 cards from the pile and become a *player*.

-* If there are less than 4 cards in the pile, you get no cards and remain a *spectator* (you can chat, and watch text reports about game moves).
+* If there are less than 4 cards in the pile, you get no cards and remain a *spectator* (you can chat and watch text reports about game moves).

-* Players who no longer hold cards (either by giving the last card to someone else, or by holding 3 cards and then pulling a rank) become a spectators, but retain the ranks they've pulles (see below).
+* Players who no longer hold cards (either by giving the last card to someone else, or by holding 3 cards and then pulling a rank [see below]), become spectators, but retain the ranks they've pulles.

-* Players who leave (by closing or reloading the we page) return all cards (including the ones in the ranks they've pulled) to the pile.
+* Players who leave (by closing or reloading the web page) return all cards (including the ones in the ranks they've pulled) to the pile.

-* The game ends when there are less than 2 players.
-The scores are presented, and all players return their cards and ranks to the pile and become spectators.
-The ones who want to play another game can simply reload the page and join again.
+* The game ends when there are less than 2 players: The scores are presented, and all players return their cards and ranks to the pile and become spectators.
+Those who want to play another game can simply reload the page and join again.

 #### Goal

-* When a player gets all 4 suits of the same rank (this is called  *pulling a rank*), the player is no longer holding those cards, and that rank is considered "owned" by that player.
+* When a player gets all 4 suits of the same rank (this is called  *pulling a rank*), the player is no longer holding those cards, but the rank is considered "owned" by that player.

-* The goal of the game is to pull as many ranks as possible
+* The goal of the game is to pull as many ranks as possible.

-* AS a tie breaker (e.g. if 2 players have pulled one rank each), the player holding *less* cards gets a higher score).
+* AS a tie breaker (e.g. if 2 players have pulled one rank each): the player holding *less* cards gets a higher score.

 #### Moves
 * Players (when it's their turn) can ask a fellow player for a specific